recluzegeek/automatic-enigma/Web Development/mongoose.md

 // Connect to the MongoDB database named "movies" running on the local machine at mongodb://127.0.0.1:27017/movies mongoose.connect('mongodb://127.0.0.1:27017/movies');

-// Improved error handling using connection events mongoose.connection.on('connected', () => {
+// Error handling using connection events mongoose.connection.on('connected', () => {
     console.log('Connected Successfully');
 });